Tech Tips

 CTD profile

 The CTD’s pump was not running.
 However, this is not due to any electrical or mechanical errors - the most likely cause is an air bubble caught in the pump head.
 The SBE 5 pumps used on profiling CTDs are not self-priming, meaning that they cannot move water if the pump’s impellor is not immersed.
 In rare instances, an air bubble may become caught in the pump head, causing the impellor to spin in a pocket of air without moving water through the CTD’s flow path.
-See the animated gif above for a breakdown of the profile.
-(Not displaying properly?
-View the animated gif here).

 When a bubble forms inside of the pump head, it will be squeezed out by higher pressures as the CTD descends.
 However, in shallow-water profiles, soaking the CTD in shallower depths may not provide the necessary pressure to squeeze air bubbles out of the CTD’s plumbing before the start of the profile.
 This is especially true when the CTD’s flow path or air bleed valve is restricted by debris or biofouling.
 When conducting CTD profiles in shallow water, follow a few guidelines to optimize data: